19eighties/blog2/_posts/2015-04-11-Travis-Tierno-Fake-The-Hundreds.markdown

 title: Fake "The Hundreds" Garbage Pail Kids Card Set
 date: 10:55 11/04/2015
 author: 1980s Staff
-categories: [garbage pail kids, fake the hundreds]
+categories: [garbage pail kids, fake, the hundreds]
 ---

 We have some unfortunate news for the members of this community.
 Anyone who has purchased "The Hundreds set" from Travis Tierno has been lied to and scammed.
 We have contacted The Hundreds Company and a number of other sources and found out that they never released this set.
 A small (2.5" x 3.5") card set was never produced, Only the jumbo cards and keychains were officially licensed.